5 reasons to go mountaineering in Antarctica

 • How tricky are crampons to wear?

-• Do I need to pre book?
+• Do I need to pre-book Antarctic mountaineering?

 Ready to plan your Antarctic adventure?